-The amendments in this proposed Update would clarify the requirements for determining whether certain settlements of convertible debt instruments should be accounted for as an induced conversion.
-Under the proposed amendments, to account for a settlement of a convertible debt instrument as an induced conversion, an inducement offer would be required to provide the debt holder with, at a minimum, the consideration (in form and amount) issuable under the conversion privileges provided in the terms of the instrument.
-An entity would assess whether this criterion is satisfied as of the date the inducement offer is accepted by the holder.
-If, when applying this criterion, the convertible debt instrument had been modified (without being deemed substantially different) within the one-year period leading up to the offer acceptance date, then an entity would compare the terms provided in the inducement offer with the terms that existed one year before the offer acceptance date.
-The proposed amendments would not change the other existing criteria that are required to be satisfied to account for a settlement transaction as an induced conversion.
+The amendments in this Update clarify the requirements for determining whether certain settlements of convertible debt instruments should be accounted for as an induced conversion.
+Under the amendments, to account for a settlement of a convertible debt instrument as an induced conversion, an inducement offer is required to provide the debt holder with, at a minimum, the consideration (in form and amount) issuable under the conversion privileges provided in the terms of the instrument.
+An entity should assess whether this criterion is satisfied as of the date the inducement offer is accepted by the holder.
+If, when applying this criterion, the convertible debt instrument had been exchanged or modified (without being deemed substantially different) within the one-year period leading up to the offer acceptance date, an entity should compare the terms provided in the inducement offer with the terms that existed one year before the offer acceptance date.
+The amendments do not change the other criteria that are required to be satisfied to account for a settlement transaction as an induced conversion.

-The amendments in this proposed Update also would make additional clarifications to assist stakeholders in applying the proposed guidance.
-Under the proposed amendments, the incorporation, elimination, or modification of a VWAP formula would not automatically cause a settlement to be accounted for as an extinguishment; an entity would instead assess whether the form and amount of conversion consideration are preserved (that is, provided for in the inducement offer) using the fair value of an entity's shares as of the offer acceptance date.
+The amendments in this Update also make additional clarifications to assist stakeholders in applying the guidance.
+Under the amendments, the incorporation, elimination, or modification of a VWAP formula does not automatically cause a settlement to be accounted for as an extinguishment; an entity should instead assess whether the form and amount of conversion consideration are preserved (that is, provided for in the inducement offer) using the fair value of an entity's shares as of the offer acceptance date.

-The amendments in this proposed Update also would clarify that the induced conversion guidance can be applied to a convertible debt instrument that is not currently convertible so long as it had a substantive conversion feature as of its issuance date and is within scope of the guidance in Subtopic 470-20.
+The amendments in this Update also clarify that the induced conversion guidance applies to a convertible debt instrument that is not currently convertible as long as it had a substantive conversion feature as of both its issuance date and the date the inducement offer is accepted.